This Is Not That: Church

 Because here’s the thing: it was.

-Somewhere along the way, the life of faith Jesus gave got hijacked—replaced with an idea of Christianity that sounded noble, but quietly swapped freedom for pressure and peace for performance.
+Somewhere along the way, the life of faith Jesus gave got hijacked—replaced with an idea of Christianity that sounded noble, but quietly built an idea of church that swapped freedom for pressure and peace for performance.

-It’s what happens when you don’t trust grace to be what it is.
+It’s what happens when people don’t trust grace to be what it is.

 Because real grace?